sestaton/Transposome/README.md

 **INSTALLATION**

-To install this module, run the following commands:
+To install this package, you will first need to install some Perl dependencies.
+The recommened method is to install [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), and and run the following commands (requires git):

+    git clone github.com/sestaton/Transposome.git
+    cd Transposome
+    cpanm --installdeps .
     perl Makefile.PL
     make
     make test